 "I'm loading my print book to KDP Print and IngramSpark.
 Uh... what does all this stuff mean?"
 The first time you load your print book files to a printer's website can be daunting; all that publishing jargon.
 Here's a guide to what the terms mean and the standard choices for self-published works.
 Trade vs Mass … Continue reading Print Book Parameters

 "I'm looking at the pdf of my print book and there are these random blank pages in the front and back... why?"
-Some pages in professionally designed print book are placed on the right-hand page of the standard two-page layout: title page, dedication, acknowledgments, the start of the table of contents and the first pages … Continue reading How to Preview Your Print Book
+In professionally designed print books, certain pages are always placed on the right-hand side of the standard two-page layout: title page, dedication, acknowledgments, the start of the table of contents and the first … Continue reading How to Preview Your Print Book

 "My cover designer wants to know my list price for the bar code.
 Where the heck do I get that price from?"
 The Cast Before we begin, there's a cast of characters for you to meet.
 Author/Publisher: that's you.
 Printer/Distributor: companies like KDP Print, IngramSpark and many others.
 Retailer: bookstore and libraries.
 Reader: the end … Continue reading Pricing Your Print Book

 Nothing beats the benefit of a good editor to point out plot holes, sagging middles and blurry character development.
 I wouldn't publish without one.
 I rely on three electronic tools to help me polish my manuscript, Word proofing options and fabulous websites and the Adobe Acrobat Reader DC Read Out Loud function.
 Another favourite tool isn't electronic.
 It's a print copy of … Continue reading One More DIY Editing Tool: Hard Copy